Building Your First Startup at 20

-Are you 20yo thinking of building a startup?
+Are you 20 years old and thinking of building a startup?
 Don't.
-Go be a small role in a big company in the same industry of your idea.
-Watch when people swear, get frustrated and complain.
-Take Notes.
-Work on your gig on the side until it makes more money then your day job - then quit.
+Go be a small role in a big company in the same industry as your idea.
+This is why.

 The best years of your life are the years that you are free from your parents figuring out what you enjoy doing.
 At 20, 21, and 22 your brain is still maturing and you are beginning your foundational belief system.